Mateusdalbone/udacity-google-deep-learning-tensorflow/README.md

-# udacity_google_deep_learning
+# Google's Deep Learning Course on Udacity

-Practices for Google's deep learning course on Udacity
+This repo is my practices for Google's deep learning course on Udacity.